 Teddy's Wish funds a counselling support service, which is free of charge to parents who have lost a baby to stillbirth (from 24 weeks), neonatal death or SIDS.
-The counselling sessions are for parents who are in the early days of their grief, up until 18 months post loss .
+The counselling sessions are for parents who are in the early months of their grief, up until 18 months post loss .
 All of our counsellors are BACP accredited.
 We also work in partnership with other baby loss charities to provide bereavement support for families to give parents the strength they need to rebuild their life again.

 The Teddy's Wish counselling support service is led by Celine Pearson who worked in the NHS for over 35 years and has a BSc Hons in Nursing with Oncology from the Royal Marsden Hospital and Royal College of Nursing.

 Over the last 20 years, she has built up extensive experience in palliative care and bereavement support for families and individuals.

 Celine is a qualified counsellor, experienced at working with parents who have experienced SIDS, stillbirth and neonatal death.
 She also has experience working with bereaved siblings.

 Paula is a qualified counsellor and training facilitator, specialising in providing bereavement support to families and training for professionals, following the death of a baby or child.